Olygo/OCI-OS_RefreshDataReplication/README.md

 - within Oracle Cloud Infrastructure (OCI) CloudShell
 	- /!\ Disk space is limited to 4GB maximum
-- on compute instance with instance_principal authentication
+- on compute instance with instance_principale authentication
 - on compute instance with config_file authentication

 ## Table of Contents